inkling/content-scripts/README.md

 ## Getting Started

-Get started easily with a one line command to download and bootstrap the repo, or if you want to see under the hood, you can follow setup instructions manually.
-These instructions will help you locally clone the content-scripts repository and get bootstrapped for running the scripts.
+Get started easily with a one line command to download the repo, or if you want to see under the hood, you can follow setup instructions manually.
+These instructions will help you locally clone the content-scripts repository for running the scripts.

 ### Automatic installation